 Longford County Council will seek to address environmental noise from major roads, as defined in the Environmental Noise Regulations, in the county.
-Longford County Council will endeavor to maintain satisfactory noise environments, where they exist and will have regard to the protection and improvement of the noise environment in the planning process, and will endeavor to ensure that future developments include provisions to protect the population from the effects of environmental noise in the interests of residential amenity and public health.
+Longford Co.
+Council will endeavour to maintain satisfactory noise environments, where they exist and will have regard to the protection and improvement of the noise environment in the planning process, Longford County Council will endeavour that future developments include provisions to protect the population from the effects of environmental noise in the interests of residential amenity and public health.

-Contents
+Table of Contents